-How to Promote your New Blog posts?
+How To Promote Your New Blog Posts?

-Publish To all of Your Social Networks
+Publish On All Your Social Networks

-Publish on other Peoples Social Networks
+Publish On Other People’s Social Networks

 Interlink Some Old Posts To Your New One

-Once you are done putting links into your new post for some of your previous posts you need to do the reverse and go through some of your older posts looking for keywords to link to your new post.
+Once you are done putting links into your new post for some of your previous posts, you need to do the reverse and go through some of your older posts looking for keywords to link to your new post.
 These older posts have had much more time to get a little traffic as well as a little link juice so this could bring visitors through to your new content.

-You can always automate the process by using plugin like SEO smart link or you can manually edit old posts and do the internal linking.
+You can always automate the process by using a plugin like SEO smart link or you can manually edit old posts and do the internal linking.
 Also, having a related post plugin will also help in automating the process.
-You can use plugin like YARPP for adding related posts in WordPress.
+You can use a plugin like YARPP for adding related posts in WordPress.

-Create a Few External Backlinks to Your Post
+Create A Few External Backlinks To Your Post

-If you target the title and the anchor text in the backlink to a nice longtailed keyword then you could help that post to get to the top of the search engines faster than you think.
+If you target the title and the anchor text in the backlink to a nice longtailed keyword, you could help that post get to the top of the search engines faster than you think.
 The best way that you can do this is by getting a couple of guest posts on other blogs and direct the link in the author bio section back to your post.

-Ask Your Fellow Bloggers for a Helping Hand
+Ask Your Fellow Bloggers For A Helping Hand

-Email to Your Mailing List
+Email Updates To Your Mailing List

-This is another method that you should use sparingly though as many of the people who signed up for your mailing list in the first place may have done it to see what products you recommended and not what your latest post is.
-I have had about 5 people say this to me over email when I’ve used this tactic but out of the thousands it’s not many and it can be worth the risk.
+This is another method that you should use sparingly.
+Most of your mailing list subscribers may have subscribed to see what products you recommended and not what your latest post is.
+I have had about 5 people say this to me over email when I’ve used this tactic but out of the thousands it’s not many and it is worth the risk.